-England has an aging population.
+Demography is the first reality check.
 More retirees, fewer working-age people paying taxes and filling essential roles in healthcare, construction, hospitality, logistics.
 The NHS alone would collapse without immigrant workers.
-Immigration is one of the most direct ways to offset this, it’s not a policy preference, it’s an economic necessity.
+Immigration is one of the most direct ways to offset this; not a policy preference, an economic necessity.

-The result is policy that fights reality.
+Policy ends up fighting reality.
 Restrictive immigration rhetoric while the economy screams for workers.
 “Global Britain” posturing while trade barriers go up with the nearest neighbours.
 A political class that treats honest assessment as defeatism.
-No mainstream politician will say plainly what is simply true: Britain is a medium-sized, service-heavy economy on the edge of Europe that needs immigration, benefits enormously from European integration, and has a serious poverty problem.
+No mainstream politician will say plainly what is simply true: Britain is a medium-sized, service-heavy economy on the edge of Europe that depends on immigration, benefits enormously from European integration, and has a serious poverty problem.
 It clashes too fundamentally with who Britain thinks it is.

 When the Industrial Revolution swept through Europe and beyond, it rejigged the centre of power in most nations.
 The captains of industry had the money, and money meant influence.
 In France, the revolution had already decapitated the aristocracy.
 In the United States, there was no hereditary class to begin with, the industrialists were the new power.
 In Germany, two world wars and partition wiped the slate.
 Japan’s Meiji Restoration consciously dismantled feudal structures to industrialise.
 In each case, there was a rupture.
 The old order was displaced, sometimes violently, and new power structures emerged based on capital, capability, or democratic legitimacy.

-England did something unusual.
-The aristocracy didn’t resist industrialisation, they absorbed it.
-They married into industrial money.
+Britain’s industrial settlement took a stranger route.
+Aristocracy did not resist industrialisation; it absorbed it.
+Landed families married into industrial money.
 They sat on the boards of railway companies and mining operations.
-The landed gentry became shareholders.
+Gentry became shareholders.
 And the new industrialists, in turn, wanted in.
 They wanted titles, country estates, their sons at Eton.
 Rather than a new class displacing the old one, you got a merger, but on the old class’s terms.
-The price of admission to real power was adopting aristocratic values, manners, and institutions.
+Admission to real power meant adopting aristocratic values, manners, and institutions.

-The class that runs England has a material interest in nostalgia.
+A governing class with that inheritance has a material interest in nostalgia.
 If your power derives from institutions that draw their legitimacy from tradition, continuity, and inherited status, then a national reckoning with “who are we now?” is existentially threatening.
 Honest modernisation would mean asking why political power still flows through networks formed at boarding schools, why land ownership is so concentrated, why the honours system exists, why the City of London has its own special political status dating back centuries.
-The nostalgia isn’t a failure of imagination, it’s actively maintained by people for whom the past is the source of their power.
+Nostalgia is not only a failure of imagination; it is actively maintained by people for whom the past is the source of their power.

 A complication worth acknowledging